How to Become a Great Mentor? 7 Hacks to Help People Grow

 What are you taking away from this conversation?

 What steps will you take, by when, and how will I know?

 5. Open doors

 A lot of times a mentee would benefit most from another connection.
 So be a matchmaker.
 Metaphorically and literally, do something, too.
-Just as doing only is not enough, knowing other people is not enough, too.
+Just as doing only is not enough, knowing other people is also not enough.
 Do you want to be a mentor?
-Open doors.
-Remove boundaries.
+Then you should open doors and remove boundaries.
 Present people for their strengths.
 Help them present not just who they are today, but who they could become.
-And on top of all, always care for diversity.
+And on top of it all, always care for diversity.
 We're all not perfect.
 And we're all different.
 Try to find a way to connect with people different than you, too.
 Open doors for them and for you.
 This is how you make a difference.

 6. Be a role model

-It’s about what you do, remember?
+Remember that it’s about what you do.
 Remember the code of ethics and “walk the talk”.
-Integrity is power and strength.
-Don't compromise it easily.
-Never discuss another people's business publicly.
-Keep secrets well.
-Also, consider unconscious bias: Studies show, even changing the person's name changes our perception of their intellectual and emotional capacity.
-Beware of bias.
+Integrity is power and strength, so don't compromise it easily.
+Never discuss other people's business publicly, and keep secrets well.
+Also, consider unconscious bias: studies show, even changing the person's name changes our perception of their intellectual and emotional capacity.
+Always be aware of bias.

 · Meet often · Listen carefully · Take yourself seriously · Give feedback · Open doors · Be a role model